jhwohlgemuth/my-shell-setup/README.md

 What Next?!
 -----------
-Now that you have an amazing shell, [install Neovim](https://github.com/jhwohlgemuth/my-neovim-setup), and/or [try developing with containers!](https://github.com/jhwohlgemuth/env/tree/master/dev-with-containers)
+Now that you have an amazing shell, [try developing with containers!](https://github.com/jhwohlgemuth/env/tree/master/dev-with-containers)

 -------------